Discussion in 'Video Games' started by Atheerios, Jan 10, 2018.

 It really isn't something that bothers me, I just read the thread and found the 'console' distintion versus portable a bit disingenous, but if that's going to make some people happier, let them be.
 I see no point in further engaging semantics.

-You don't see a lot of people playing anything else than smartphones in the subway since years ago.
+a lot of people playing anything else than smartphones in the subway since years ago.

 I'm wrong.
 Some guy on the first page was too.
 Something something about prices